-Paragraph 1 Description Name [] 2 1. (za) The Licensing Authority [Any other Licensing Authority in whose area part of the premises is situated] Folkestone and Hythe Council and Kent County Council 2. (a) Chief Officer of Police Chief Constable of Kent Police 3. (b) Fire and Rescue Authority Folkestone and Hythe Fire and Rescue Authority 4. (bb) Local Authority with public health functions Folkestone and Hythe Council and Kent County Council 5. (c) Health and Safety Enforcing Authority Folkestone and Hythe Council or The Health and Safety Executive
+Paragraph Description Name [] 1. (za) The Licensing Authority [Any other Licensing Authority in whose area part of the premises is situated] Folkestone and Hythe Council and Kent County Council 2. (a) Chief Officer of Police Chief Constable of Kent Police 3. (b) Fire and Rescue Authority Folkestone and Hythe Fire and Rescue Authority 4. (bb) Local Authority with public health functions Folkestone and Hythe Council and Kent County Council 5. (c) Health and Safety Enforcing Authority Folkestone and Hythe Council or The Health and Safety Executive

-1 Of sections 13(4) and 69(4) of the Licensing Act 2003 2 Names in brackets refer to possible additional responsible authorities where the premises are partly in Folkestone and Hythe and partly in the area of an adjacent local authority.
+Of sections 13(4) and 69(4) of the Licensing Act 2003 Names in brackets refer to possible additional responsible authorities where the premises are partly in Folkestone and Hythe and partly in the area of an adjacent local authority.
 You should make enquires of those authorities to find out addresses etc.

-Paragraph 1 Description Name [] 2 6. (d) Local Planning Authority Folkestone and Hythe Council and Kent Council 7. (e) Local Authority with environmental health functions Folkestone and Hythe Council and Kent Council 8. (f) Recognised bodies relating to protection of children from harm Kent Safeguarding Children Multi-Agency Partnership and Folkestone and Hythe Council and Kent Council 9. (h) Persons with responsibilities with regard to vessels
+Paragraph Description Name [] 6. (d) Local Planning Authority Folkestone and Hythe Council and Kent Council 7. (e) Local Authority with environmental health functions Folkestone and Hythe Council and Kent Council 8. (f) Recognised bodies relating to protection of children from harm Kent Safeguarding Children Multi-Agency Partnership and Folkestone and Hythe Council and Kent Council 9. (h) Persons with responsibilities with regard to vessels

-- Paragraph 1 Description Name [] 2 10.
-(1) Other prescribed persons: (1) Local Weights and Measures Authority 3 Folkestone and Hythe Council and Kent County Council
+Ļ, Paragraph Description Name [] 10. (i) Other prescribed persons: (1) Local Weights and Measures Authority Folkestone and Hythe Council and Kent County Council